nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

 - stable resume playback on IE/edge if video was out of viewport
-- calculate play stats on every 'play' for IE/Edge
+- calculate play stats on every 'play' htmlFor IE/Edge
 - detect Windows 10
 - pause on 'Destroy' only if playing